awslabs/aws-iam-generator/README.md

     in_accounts:
       - all
 ```

 In this case our `trusts:` is ec2.amazonaws.com.
 This can be any service like config.amazonaws.com, lambda.amazonaws.com, etc.

 Since we're trusting ec2.amazonaws.com we will automatically create an instance profile for this role so it can be used from ec2.
 No additional configuration required.

-#### Example of a federated role.
+#### Example of a federated role

 In cases that we have a `saml_provider:` in our parent account we can reference it in our trust.

 ```yaml
 roles: